GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Hybrid Lists.md

 # Hybrid Lists

+A `hybrid list` is a structured collection designed to hold categorised `items` that relate to specific `entity` types.
+These lists are defined globally, assigned to one or more `entity` types, and shared among all `entities` of those types.
+Each `hybrid list` can contain multiple categories to which global `items` are added.
+These `items` are then selectively available to `entities` based on their configuration.

+Entities can customise these lists by replacing standard `items` with their own, giving rise to the term `hybrid lists`.
+This customisation allows entities to maintain a mix of standard and entity-specific `items` with distinct labels and values, thus enabling flexible configurations while enforcing a standardised set of `categories` across all applicable `entities`.

 A `hybrid list` is a table of key/value pairs from which `entity` transactional data can be selectively assigned based on specific policies. `Hybrid lists` allow conformity of `item` selection across multiple `entities`, while remaining flexible for individual `entity` requirements.

 The `items` in `hybrid lists` are shared across all `entities` that belong to the `entity` type to which the `hybrid list` is assigned.
 Depending on the inclusion policy, `entities` can extend or replace these `items` on an individual basis, ensuring that a globally shared set of `items` is available for selection without the added overhead of attempting to keep multiple `entities` in sync.